Industrial Chemicals– Possible Carcinogen (IARC 2B)

 Inhalation is the most important route of occupational exposure.

-Occupational exposure to ethylbenzene can occur during the production and handling of ethylbenzene.
-More commonly, occupational ethylbenzene exposures occur during the use of mixed xylenes, which are used as solvents for paints, inks, lacquers, etc., and in rubber and plastic production.
-Exposures are also common in coal and petroleum refining and in the production and handling of gasoline and bitumens.
+Occupational exposure to ethylbenzene can also occur during production and handling of ethylbenzene or while using mixed xylenes, which are used as solvents for paints, inks, lacquers, and in rubber and plastic production.
+Exposure can also occur in coal and petroleum refining and in production and handling of gasoline and bitumens.

 Sources of atmospheric ethylbenzene include petroleum and coal refining, evaporation from solvents and thinners, and vehicle emissions.
 Tobacco and wood smoke also contain ethylbenzene.

-Exposure estimates to ethylbenzene in consumer products were produced for Health Canada’s State of the Science Report.
-Exposure sources included acrylic enamel aerosol spray paint, latex wall paint, gasoline and cigarettes.
+Ethylbenzene has been detected in numerous consumer products including acrylic enamel aerosol spray paint, latex wall paint, gasoline, and cigarettes.
 In Ontario, ethylbenzene is typically 1.4% of regular unleaded gasoline and 1.7% of premium unleaded gasoline.

-Estimates of daily intake for the general population were also calculated using values for indoor and outdoor air, drinking water, food and beverages and soil.
-Estimates ranged from 95 to 287 µg/kg-body weight per day depending on age.
+Estimates of daily intake for the general population were also calculated using values for indoor and outdoor air, drinking water, food and beverages, and soil.
+Estimates ranged from 9.83 to 28.7 µg/kg-body weight per day depending on age.

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to ethylbenzene in Canada:
+Searches of Environment Canada's National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to ethylbenzene in Canada:

 NPRI and US Household Products Database